9:6 The Immigrants to Virginia

 Joseph Foster and William Bassett were vestrymen. "..vestry held at house of John Park, Jr. 84; vestry held at house of JOSEPH

 This occurrence would have been in about the year 1735-6 as the events are recorded sequentially by year.
-This entry may refer to Elizabeth, who was born around 1720 as the date of her death is not recorded.
+This entry no doubt refers to Martha, who was born around 1720 as the date of her death is not recorded.
 This is not confirmed, however.
-This does not mean there was any link between John Gaulding and either Joseph Foster or William Bassett.
-They were merely carrying out one of the many said duties required of them as Vestrymen of the Church.
+John Foster and William Bassett were carrying out one of the many said duties required of them as Vestrymen of the Church.

 "Mr. John Goldinge was born ca. 1665 in England.
 This is a guess for I cannot find any Gauldens proven to be in a direct line before that date.
 He died about 1748 in New Kent Co.
 Virginia."
 The church records listed in St. Peter's Parrish Register of New Kent show that a John Goldinge and Anne (Stuart) had a son named Alexander and possibly one named Matthew.
 A belief is that Matthew's full name must have been John Matthew Goldinge.
 Some basis of the belief centers on a particular court record in which John Goldinge and Elizabeth Geers of Prince Edward county, Virginia are seeking the custody of Alexander Goldinge's children, John and Susannah, upon Alexander's tragic death in December of 1752 (Court of Dyer and Terminer in Williamsburg, VA Library)" Furthermore, Dr. Goldinge writes, "William Goldinge of Kansas concludes that John and Alexander must have been brothers, ..and I think he is correct."
 (Gaulden, 1999, p.
 23)